taturaattori/portfolio-page/README.md

 <!--about project-->

-Personal portfolio to showcases my skills and some of the projects I have worked on during my studies.
+Personal portfolio to showcase my skills and some of the projects I have worked on during my studies.

 <!-- pictures? -->